-Widely-disseminated environmental chemistry research by the Hill group, in collaboration with Goulson, has proved beyond doubt the link between neonicotinoid exposures in non-target flowering plants and bee health.
-The findings [R2, R3] on the persistence of neonicotinoids and their detection at high concentrations in wildflowers were widely cited by UK NGOs including the Game and Wildlife Conservation Trust, The Pesticide Action Network, Buglife and Greenpeace [S1].
-Friends of the Earth (FoE) and the Soil Association used the work [R2] to campaign for the extension of restrictions on the use of neonicotinoids in crops [S1a, S1b].
+Widely-disseminated research by Goulson and Hill has proved beyond doubt that neonicotinoid exposure from non-target flowering plants poses a significant risk to bee health.
+The findings [R1, R2] on the persistence of neonicotinoids and their detection at high concentrations in wildflowers were widely cited by UK NGOs including the Game and Wildlife Conservation Trust, The Pesticide Action Network, Buglife and Greenpeace [S1].
+Friends of the Earth (FoE) and the Soil Association used the work [R1] to campaign for the extension of restrictions on the use of neonicotinoids in crops [S1a, S1b].

-This led to significant impact on UK Government policy where, in July 2017, [R2] was one of seven key UK studies reviewed in a House of Commons Parliamentary briefing paper informing politicians and the public about the environmental persistence and toxicity of neonicotinoids [S2].
-Following this, in October 2017, the Expert Committee of Pesticides (Department for Environment, Food and Rural Affairs, DEFRA)) recommended, based on [R2, R3], further restrictions on the use of neonicotinoid insecticides in the UK [S3a].
-This expert advice was cited in November 2017 by Michael Gove, the Environment Secretary, in a government announcement [S3b] and a piece in The Guardian [S3c] as the main reason for overturning the previous UK position and backing further restrictions on neonicotinoid pesticides by the EU and in the UK post-Brexit.
+This led to significant impact on UK Government policy where, in July 2017, [R1] was one of seven key UK studies reviewed in a House of Commons Parliamentary briefing paper informing politicians and the public about the environmental persistence and toxicity of neonicotinoids [S2].
+Following this, in October 2017, the Expert Committee of Pesticides (Department for Environment, Food and Rural Affairs, DEFRA)) recommended, based on [R1, R2], further restrictions on the use of neonicotinoid insecticides in the UK [S3a].
+This expert advice was cited in November 2017 by Michael Gove, the Environment Secretary, in a government announcement [S3b] and piece in The Guardian [S3c] as the main reason for overturning the previous UK position and backing further restrictions on neonicotinoid pesticides by the EU and in the UK post-Brexit.
 This prompted Friends of the Earth to celebrate the fact that "Michael Gove listened to the experts" in The Telegraph [S3d].
-In 2019, DEFRA cited the research [R2-R4, R6] as evidence in its report on the ~1500 pollinating insect species in the UK [S4a] which has been used to inform the National Pollinator Strategy Implementation Plan, 2018-2021 [S4b].
+In 2019, DEFRA cited the research [R1-R3, R5] as evidence in its report on the ~1500 pollinating insect species in the UK [S4a] which has been used to inform the National Pollinator Strategy Implementation Plan, 2018-2021 [S4b].

-Hill and Goulson's findings further influenced national debate when the South West Wildlife Trusts - an alliance of 9 wildlife trusts in South West England - commissioned Goulson to write the report Insect declines and why they matter which cited Hill and Goulson's work [R5] and argued that we "stop all routine and unnecessary use of pesticides" [S5a].
-Published in November 2019, this received national media attention (e.g. The Telegraph) [S5b] and led the Wildlife Trusts, an alliance of all 46 UK wildlife trusts, to commission a further report Reversing the Decline of Insects (July 2020) which set out ambitious targets for government, industry and the public to halt unnecessary pesticide use [S5c].
+Goulson and Hill's findings further influenced national debate when the South West Wildlife Trusts - an alliance of 9 wildlife trusts in South West England - commissioned Goulson to write the report Insect declines and why they matter which cited Hill and Goulson's work [R4] and argued that we "stop all routine and unnecessary use of pesticides" [S5a].
+Published in November 2019, this received national media attention (e.g. The Telegraph) [S5b] and led the Wildlife Trusts, an alliance of all 46 UK wildlife trusts, to commission Goulson to write a further report Reversing the Decline of Insects (July 2020) which set out ambitious targets for government, industry and the public to halt unnecessary pesticide use [S5c].
 Again, this received national media attention, e.g. The Independent hailed it as a "major report" [S5d].
 These reports were central to the Wildlife Trusts' flagship campaign "Action for Insects" in 2019 and 2020 which included petitions, lobbying and improving practice with land managers and farmers [S5e].